SyedShagufta/Tibco-spotfire-basics/README.md

 # TIBCO Spotfire Basics

-Welcome to the **TIBCO Spotfire Basics** repository! 🎉 This repository is your gateway to mastering TIBCO Spotfire, the powerhouse for data visualization and analytics.
-Here, you'll find everything you need to build stunning dashboards, analyze data like a pro, and share your insights with the world. 🌟
+Welcome to the **TIBCO Spotfire Basics** repository! 🎉 I created this TIBCO Spotfire Basics repository to document my learning journey in TIBCO Spotfire.
+Here, I will compile notes, visualization dashboards, data files, and other resources that I acquire along the way.
+If you are beginning your journey in TIBCO Spotfire, I invite you to explore this repository.

 ## Table of Contents